 - gifts or donations of property (other than money) - making an election to spread your deduction over five income years or less - contributions relating to fund-raising events when you receive a minor benefit for your contribution.
-See Deductions for contributions relating to fund-raising events at question D8 in TaxPack 2008 for more information.
+See Deductions for contributions relating to fund-raising events in Special circumstances and glossary in TaxPack 2009 for more information.
 You could be eligible to claim for contributions of more than \$150.